Diamond Offshore Drilling Inc. (DO) and the Battle of Fundamentals vs. Technicals

 DO’s Market Performance

-DO stocks went up by 12.35% for the week, with a monthly drop of -2.50% and a quarterly performance of -7.91%.
-The volatility ratio for the week stands at 7.62% while the volatility levels for the past 30 days are set at 6.96% for Diamond Offshore Drilling Inc. The simple moving average for the period of the last 20 days is 13.33% for DO stocks with a simple moving average of -6.68% for the last 200 days.
+DO stocks went up by 22.04% for the week, with a monthly jump of 20.03% and a quarterly performance of -1.35%.
+The volatility ratio for the week stands at 7.08% while the volatility levels for the past 30 days are set at 6.67% for Diamond Offshore Drilling Inc. The simple moving average for the period of the last 20 days is 23.10% for DO stocks with a simple moving average of 3.05% for the last 200 days.

-Volatility was left at 6.96%, however, over the last 30 days, the volatility rate increased by 7.62%, as shares sank -1.04% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -5.95% lower at present.
+Volatility was left at 6.67%, however, over the last 30 days, the volatility rate increased by 7.08%, as shares surge +27.80% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.14% lower at present.

 Stock Fundamentals for DO